-Unless a project is in an area already designated as a redevelopment area, to become eligible the area must be approved by either the Land Clearance for Redevelopment Authority (LCRA) or the Planned Industrial Expansion Authority, as well as the Board of Aldermen.
-In practice, properties in areas of the City that are part of the State Enterprise Zone or Federal Enterprise Community Area are also able to secure property tax abatements.
+Unless a project is in an area already designated as a redevelopment area, to become eligible the area must be approved by either the Land Clearance for Redevelopment Authority (LCRA) or the Planned Industrial Expansion Authority (PIEA), as well as the Board of Aldermen.
+In practice, properties in areas of the City that are part of the State Enhanced Enterprise Zone are also able to secure property tax abatements.